Golden Greek Tortoises

 Golden Greeks are one of the newer pet tortoises.
-They have been offered for sale in the U.S. for about a decade or so.
+They have been offered for sale in the U.S. for over a decade or so.
 Their beautiful looks and friendly, "outgoing" personalities have made them popular.
-Captive bred Golden babies are available in increasing numbers.
+Captive bred Golden Greek babies and youngsters are available in increasing numbers.

 Golden Greeks are usually listed as Testudo graeca terrestris or Testudo graeca floweri.
 Per IUCN-TFTSG checklist, both of these subspecies are currently listed under the first one as Testudo graeca terrestris with the official name Mesopotamian tortoise.
 Mesopotamia was an ancient region in the eastern Mediterranean.

-However, any yellowish colored Greek tortoise can be called a Golden Greek tortoise regardless of its subspecies.
+However, ANY yellowish colored Greek tortoise can be called a Golden Greek tortoise regardless of its subspecies.
 There is NO official tortoise species, or subspecies, called the Golden Greek tortoise.
-In captivity, Golden Greeks from various unknown origins have been bred with each other further blurring the actual species or subspecies of these animals.
+In captivity, Golden Greeks from various, unknown origins have been bred with each other further blurring the actual species or subspecies of these animals.

-The shell coloring of Greek tortoises is highly influenced by their native habitat.
 Yellow colored Greeks are thought to come from hot, sandy areas of the Middle East and possibly also from northeast Africa.
-Some Goldens are more yellow while others are more brown or beige.
-Some even have an orange or peach colored depending on the color of their native soil (genetic, not dirty :O).
-Golden Greeks typically have a darker central dot on each scute, but some are almost patternless.
+Some Golden Greeks are indeed yellow in color while others are more brown or beige.
+Some even have an orange or peach tint to them.

 Most commonly, Golden Greek tortoises are listed as T.g. terrestris, but they can also be of other Greek tortoise subspecies.
 For example, Greeks from southern Turkey can be quite yellow in coloring.
 They have commonly been classified as T.g. ibera or T.g. antakyensis (now included in T.g. terrestris).